ironmeld/doubleback/README.md

 The second opinion is that %.17g has the appropriate semantics for round-trip preservation of human-entered 64-bit floating-point numbers with the appropriate number of significant digits.
 It should be easy to produce output in this style.
 Moreover, is should be easy to output like %g but without plus signs or leading zeros on exponents, as that will be even shorter.

-The third opinion is that Ryu is the right algorithm at the right time for implementing this solution.
+The third opinion is that Ryū is the right algorithm at the right time for implementing this solution.

 1. https://bugs.python.org/issue1580